fertility-health > lifestyle-fertility > lifestyle-substances > diet-and-fertility

 • Lard is 40%

-Women wanting to follow a highly “fertile diet” should concentrate on: iv
+Women wishing to follow a highly “fertile diet” should concentrate on: iv

 • Increasing the quantity and quality of mono-unsaturated fats and reducing trans-fats in the diet